Jayesh-45/Python-resources/Fibonacci_series/Fibonacci_series_readme.md

+> ## This is the Readme File for teh Fibonacci series.

 ### [0 1 1 2 3 5 8 13 21] This is the fibonacci series.

 The simple logic of this series is that the series starts from the two numbers 0 and 1 and the next number is formed by adding the previous two numbers.